 By definition, we cannot know or program serendipitous outcomes, or they wouldn’t be serendipitous.
 But what we can do is make some of the unforeseen come to us more often and with better outcomes.
 It’s not only about showing up, it’s about how we show up.
 If you go to the gym and run into someone who could have been the love of your life but neglected to shower for a couple of days or are in a foul mood, your probability of ending up together might be lower than if you are in a better place.

 And if we want a happy ending, it often depends on when we stop the story, from which (and whose) perspective we look at it, and how we feel at that moment.
 Then, a love relationship that ends in a breakup can still be seen to have been a “success”.

 Social and environmental problems, in particular, can be hard to disentangle, and outcomes of interventions are often impossible to predict.
 That means that we need to develop policies not only around what we know or pretend to know, but also around what we don’t know.
-We have to focus more on social opportunity spaces, and less on prescriptive ideas, which means investing in basic science and training for serendipity mind- sets.
-Inspiring minds can attract criticism for sending the message that individuals themselves can change their circumstance.
+We have to focus more on social opportunity spaces, and less on prescriptive ideas, which means investing in basic science and training for serendipity mindsets.
+Inspiring minds can attract criticism for sending the message that individuals themselves can change their circumstances.
 Instead, the critics argue, we need “systems change.”
 But guess what?
-Behind systemic change there are usually individuals, often from unexpected places.
+Behind systemic change, there are usually individuals, often from unexpected places.